theorist17/theorist17.github.io/_posts/2021-05-22-recurrent-neural-network.md

  The pointwise operation (pink operation) and arrows show some kind of circuit board on a semi-conductive silicon that is hard-coded to efficient process temporal information, "cell state".
 Units in LSTM architecture serves 4 functions: forgetting, learning, and updating cell state.

-Specifically, the forgetting-and-learning relavant part of such circuits of the LSTMs are marked above, where a high-level explanantion for the update process of cell states are drown.
-To implement the forgetting, they use 0-to-1 weighting by multiplication over the past information C_{t-1} and use addition of new information.
-As they weighting the information in the previous memory cell storages, being not to forget when the weights are 1 (positive), the forgetting is actually decides, not the degree of forgetting, but the degree of retaining the memory.
-But, we refer "forgetting" regardinhg its the purpose to selectively remove some temporal information.
+Specifically, the forgetting-and-learning relavant part of such circuits of the LSTMs are marked above, where a high-level explanation for the update process of cell states are drawn.
+To implement the forgetting, they use 0-to-1 weighting by multiplication over the past information C_{t-1} and use addition of new information embedding.
+As LSTMs weight the information in the previous memory cell storages, being not to forget, but to remember all when the weights are 1 (positive), the forgetting  actually decides, not the degree of forgetting, but the degree of retaining the memory.
+But, we refer "forgetting" regarding its  purpose of selectively removing some temporal information.

 ## Forget and Input Gates